 Field trips are a privilege for students.
-Students must abide by all school policies during transportation and during field-trip activities, and shall treat all field trip locations as though they are school grounds.
+Students must abide by all school policies during transportation and during field trip activities and shall treat all field trip locations as though they are school grounds.
 Failure to abide by school rules and/or location rules during a field trip may subject the student to discipline.

-All students who wish to attend a field trip must receive written permission from a parent or guardian with authority to give permission.
+All students who wish to attend a field trip must receive written permission from a parent/guardian with authority to give permission.
 Students may be prohibited from attending field trips for any of the following reasons:

-- Failure to receive appropriate permission from parent/guardian or teacher;

-- Failure to complete appropriate coursework;

-- Behavioral or safety concerns;

-- Denial of permission from administration;

-- Other reasons as determined by the school.
+- 1. failure to receive appropriate permission from parent/guardian or teacher; - failure to complete appropriate coursework: - 3. behavioral or safety concerns; - 4. numerous absences from school, both excused and unexcused; - 5. denial of permission from administration; and/or - 6. other reasons as determined by the school.

-6.70 Access to Student Social Networking Passwords & Websites
+6.70 Access to Student Social Networking Passwords and Websites